HelpMe-Pls/Life-Engineering/Frontend/Tips & Tools/WIL from books.md

 # Beyond Order
 ## Rule 1: Do not carelessly denigrate social institutions or creative achievement

-- People remain mentally healthy not mearly because of the integrity of their own minds, but because they are constantly being reminded how to think, act, and speak by those around them.
+- People remain mentally healthy not merely because of the integrity of their own minds, but because they are constantly being reminded how to think, act, and speak by those around them.

 - The best player is therefore not the winner of any given game but, among many other things, he or she who is invited by the largest number of others to play the most extensive series of games.